- Before you start

 How unsubscribes are handled:

-- When using the newsletter builder, or the HTML Import Feature, when a recipient unsubscribes from your newsletter, they will be automatically unsubscribed from that one contact list only.
+- When using Passport, or the HTML Import Feature, when a recipient unsubscribes from your newsletter, they will be automatically unsubscribed from that one contact list only.

 - With SMTP, for unsubscribes to be automatically handled by Mailjet, you can to send to the List Email Address (also known as ‘Magic List’ Feature).
 The List Email address can be found on the details page of any contact list.
 Simply use the List Email address in the ‘to’ field when you are sending your newsletter.